AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-font-map-reference/r-bold-font.md

 ---
 description: Boldface flag.
 Specifies whether the font file referenced by this font map record should be used when requested by the RTF boldface command (\b).
-seo-description: Boldface flag.
-Specifies whether the font file referenced by this font map record should be used when requested by the RTF boldface command (\b).
-seo-title: Bold
 solution: Experience Manager
 title: Bold
-uuid: c9bc05d6-07ff-4ad9-a5b2-3ddc81a746af
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---